unitaryfund/mitiq/docs/source/guide/guide_03-executors.rst

     def wvf_sim(circ: Circuit, obs: np.ndarray) -> float:
         """Simulates noiseless wavefunction evolution and returns the expectation value of some observable.

         Args:
-            circ: The quantum program as a cirq object.
+            circ: The input Cirq circuit.
-            obs: A numpy array representation of the observable.
+            obs: The observable to measure as a NumPy array.

         Returns:
-            The observable's expectation value.
+            The expectation value of obs as a float.
         """
         final_wvf = circ.final_wavefunction()
         return np.real(final_wvf.conj().T @ obs @ final_wvf)